SOCI 1160 (Social Problems) Online General Information

-Online SOCI 1160 is designed for students who are unable to attend traditional-based class, are comfortable with computers and software, are comfortable with written communication, and who are self-motivated.
-Online is not for everyone, it is important to understand that even though you are not required to be online (or in a classroom) at a certain time, the course is structured with due dates and deadlines.
-It is important that the student have good time management skills as well as the ability to articulate their understanding of the material through written communication using Standard English.
+The online section of SOCI 1160 is designed for students who are unable to attend traditional-based class, are comfortable with computers and software, are comfortable with written communication, and who are self-motivated.
+Online classes are not for everyone, and it is important to understand that even though you are not required to be online (or in a classroom) at a certain time, the course is structured with due dates and deadlines.
+It is important that students have good time management skills as well as the ability to articulate their understanding of the material through written communication using Standard English.
 Online classes are a great way for students to learn at home or on the road with some flexibility.

-SOCI 1160 is a survey course that introduces the student to the structural and theoretical analysis of social problems that are identified in different societies.
-Course content includes the construction and function of the social problems process.
+SOCI 1160 is a survey course that introduces the student to the structural and theoretical themes present in social problems that are identified in different societies.
+The course focuses on the construction and maintenance of social problems over time.

 A proctored midterm exam is required.
 Additional information on dates, times, and locations will be provided to students.